IlyaLab/gssnng/README.md

 Gene Set Scoring on the Nearest Neighbor Graph (gssnng) for Single Cell RNA-seq (scRNA-seq).

-The problem:  The many zeros in scRNA-seq data creates a poor overlap with any gene set of interest, which in turn makes gene set scoring difficult.
+The problem:  The sparsity of scRNA-seq data creates a poor overlap with many gene sets, which in turn makes gene set scoring difficult.

-This method is based on using the nearest neighbor graph of cells for data smoothing.
+The GSSNNG method is based on using the nearest neighbor graph of cells for data smoothing.
 This essentially creates mini-pseudobulk expression profiles for each cell, which can be scored by using single sample gene set scoring methods often associated with bulk RNA-seq.